Proportional Participatory Budgeting with Additive Utilities: Equal Shares and GCR for Ordinal Ballots

-One may wonder, given the lexicographic utility scheme, whether PSC is just a consequence of Rule X satisfying EJR. \Cref{ex:ejr_and_psc} below shows that this is not the case and that the two axioms are logically incomparable in this context.
+One may wonder, given the lexicographic utility scheme, whether PSC is just a consequence of Equal Shares satisfying EJR. \Cref{ex:ejr_and_psc} below shows that this is not the case and that the two axioms are logically incomparable in this context.
 FJR and PSC are also logically incomparable.